 Since 2013 numbers of age-2 shrimps increased and more than double to 10.85 bn in 2015, considerably above the series 1988-2015 mean of 6.27 bn (Fig. 11 and Table 10).
-The high level of age-2 shrimps was not maintained and numbers of age-2 shrimp was about 72% less in 2017 (3.03 bn).
-However, numbers of age-2 shrimp increased by 76% (5.33 bn) in 2018, is 99% of its past 5 years mean (2012-2017) at 5.41 bn and close to its serial mean (6.03 bn).
-The increase in numbers of 2-age shrimp is caused by a significant rise of age-2 shrimps in North (U1-U3) and in the central regions (W5-W6).
-The number of age-2 remain unchanged in Disko Bay & Vaigat, only 47% of its past 5-yr mean.
-Age-2 shrimps have always been few in the southernmost region W7 to W9.
+The high level of age-2 shrimps was not maintained, and numbers of age-2 shrimp was about 72% less in 2017 (3.03 bn).
+However, numbers of age-2 shrimp increased in 2018, and almost doubled its value in 2019 (10.55 bn).
+Remained relatively stable in 2020 (9.75 bn) and is 143% of its past 5 years mean (2015-2019) and above to its serial mean (6.32 bn).
+The relatively high numbers of 2-age shrimp are only found in the central regions (W1-W4 and at mainly one station in W6).
+The number of age-2 in Disko Bay & Vaigat increased, nevertheless to a value far below the serial mean and the values observed for the past 5 and 10 years.
+In the southernmost region W7 to W9 age-2 shrimps have always been very few.

-Disko Bay and Vaigat, which include only about 7% of the survey area, contributed 28-72% of the numbers at age 2 in 1997-2005, and more than 40% in the period from 2006 -2010 (Table 10).
-Whereas the contribution of age-2 shrimp from Disko Bay and Vaigat ranged from 33% to 68% in the years from 2013 to 2017, it was only 22% in 2018 (Table 10, Fig 11a).
-The contribution from offshore regions has historically been lower, but as observed in 2015-2018, except 2016, the abundance of age-2 shrimps were higher in those areas than in Disko Bay & Vaigat (Table 10).
+Disko Bay and Vaigat, which include only about 7% of the survey area, has back in time contributed from 30% and up to 72% of the total numbers of age 2 shrimps (Table 10).
+However, over the most recent years numbers of age-2 shrimp have been declining in Disko Bay& Vaigat and accounted for less than 10% of the age-2 shrimps in 2019 and 2020 (Table 10, Fig 11a).
+The contribution from offshore regions has historically been lower, but as observed in 2015-2020, except 2016, the abundance of age-2 shrimps is considerably higher offshore than in Disko Bay & Vaigat (Table 10).

-The age-2 index is correlated with the fishable biomass two, three and four years later (Fig. 13); lags of two to four years in such a correlation might be reasonable considering that the main contribution to the fishable biomass comes from sizes corresponding to ages 4 to 6 years.
-These relationships are corrected for serial correlation (autocorrelation) if it is found significant which only was the case for the correlation of age 2 shrimps and the fishable biomass with 2 years lag.
-The regressions of age-2 numbers and of fishable biomass with three and four year lag have strong correlation, which indicate that shrimp enter the fishable biomass as 5 to 6 year old shrimps.
+The age-2 index is correlated with the fishable biomass two, three and four years later (Fig. 13a); lags of two to four years in such a correlation might be reasonable considering that the main contribution to the fishable biomass comes from sizes corresponding to ages 4 to 6 years.
+These relationships are corrected for serial correlation (autocorrelation) if it is found significant, which only was the case for the correlation of age 2 shrimps and the fishable biomass with 2 years lag.
+The regressions of age-2 numbers and of fishable biomass with a three or four year lag have strong correlation, which indicate that shrimp enter the fishable biomass as 5 to 6 year old shrimps.